William Toye (author): Biography

-Toye grew up in Toronto, Ontario.
+Toye was born on June 19, 1926, and grew up in Toronto, Ontario.
 He graduated from the University of Toronto in 1948 where he majored in journalism.
 He obtained a job with the Canadian branch of Oxford University Press which at the time was nothing more than a desk in a warehouse.
 He worked at the job for the next 43 years and in 1969 became the Editorial Director.
 He retired in 1991 and continued with them on a freelance basis after that.
 Known for his astute editing abilities, he was one of the first people to usher in an expanded and flourishing Canadian publishing business.
 He was one of the founding editors of the Tamarack Review in 1956 which ended publication in 1982.
 The early work of many notable Canadian authors appeared in its pages.

-Toye has authored or edited several books including the Oxford Companion to Canadian Literature, the Oxford Anthology of Canadian Literature and A Book of Canada.
-He has also written several children's books.
+Toye authored or edited several books including the Oxford Companion to Canadian Literature, the Oxford Anthology of Canadian Literature and A Book of Canada.
+He has written several children's books.

 In 1993 he was made a member of the Order of Canada which said in its award that Toye "has been a highly regarded editor and publisher, well-liked by writers for his patience, fine judgement, tact and unerring taste.
 An award-winning children's author, he was also one of the founders of The Tamarack Review, where he was influential for many years in the development and encouragement of new Canadian talent."

+Toye died in Toronto, Ontario on May 1, 2024, at the age of 97.